Your Goal: Mental calmness, free from mental agitation.

 It's all about the gaps.

 Being mindful in daily life is not about striving and straining to be mindful; it is about making being mindful a fun and enjoyable thing for your mind to do.
 By checking in every now and then throughout the day and softening/relaxing your body, you will create small gaps in the habitual patterns of your mind and body.
-With repetition these gaps in 'mindlessness' will gradually increase, as will the appreciation and pleasure of mindfulness, and mindfulness of your body will begin to become a natural resting place, a place of safety from the stresses of daily life.
+With repetition these gaps in 'mindlessness' will gradually increase, as will the appreciation and enjoyment of mindfulness, and mindfulness of your body will begin to become a natural resting place, a place of safety from the stresses of daily life.

 Questions can be submitted at: MIDL Community Reddit Forums.